mato/opam-rumprun/README.md

 ## Prerequisites

 * A Linux/x86 or Linux/x86\_64 machine to build on.
+* QEMU (and optionally KVM) installed to run the built unikernels.
 * OCaml and [OPAM](https://opam.ocaml.org) installed.

 *If you are using an x86_64 machine* to build: ensure that you are using a